tandao0909/hands-on-with-DS/Chapter 10/note.md

 - For many problems, you can start with a single hidden layer and get modest result.
 - An MLP with a single hidden layer can theoretically model even complex functions, given it has sufficient neurons.
-- But for complex problems, depp network have a much higher *parameter efficiency* than shallow ones: they can model complex functions using exponential fewer neurons than shallow networks, allowing them to reach much better performance with the same amount of training data.
+- But for complex problems, deep network have a much higher *parameter efficiency* than shallow ones: they can model complex functions using exponential fewer neurons than shallow networks, allowing them to reach much better performance with the same amount of training data.
 - To understand why, assume you want to draw a forest using some softwares, but are not allowed to copy and paste anything.
 It would take an enormous amount of time: you would have to draw each tree independently, branch by branch, leaf by leaf.
 - If you could instead draw a leaf, copy and paste it to draw a branch, then copy and paste that branch to create a tree, and finally copy and paste that tree to make a forest, you can finished in no time.
 - Real-world data is often structured in such hierarchial way, and deep neural networks automatically take advantages of this fact: lower hidden layers model low-level structures (e.g., line segments of various shapes and orientations), intermedia hidden layers combine these low-level structures to model intermedia-level structures (e.g., squares, circles), and the highest hidden layers and the output layer combine these intermedia to model high-level structures (e.g., faces, digits).